-Step 1 Begin with a safe and holstered weapon with the slide forward and an empty magazine inserted.
+Step 1 Begin with a safe and holstered weapon with the slide forward and no magazine inserted.

-- Step 2 Assume the offensive ready stance. - Step 3 Draw while prepping the trigger, acquire a good sight picture, and assume the compressed ready. - Step 4 Attempt to fire from the two-hand high point position.
+- Step 2 Align on the target and assume the offensive ready stance. - Step 3 Draw, acquire a good sight picture, and bring the weapon back into the workspace. - Step 4 Load and charge the weapon, reacquire a good sight picture, and holster. - Step 5 Draw while prepping the trigger, assume the two-hand high point position, and attempt to fire.

-Bring their weapon into the workspace, and identify and clear the malfunction:
+Bring the weapon into the workspace, and identify and clear the malfunction: